rita-garcia/unicanterbury-class-tog/_sources/class-toggle.rst

     From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> this problem?
 Please skip this question if you didn't use it.

+.. shortanswer:: toggle-sa-pr-cls-2-itcse

+    Please explain your rating above or explain why you didn't use the Parsons problem.

 .. selectquestion:: account-ps-sq-tog-itcse-v2
    :fromid: Classes_Basic_Account_ac_v2, Classes_Basic_Account_pp_v2